 Update March 2021

 At the end of the 2021 Bike Week, Main Street went into quarantine along with the rest of the world.
 The street gradually re-opened, and at this year's 80th Anniversary, it looked like any other Bike Week - heavily attended, though with inside capacity restrictions on those stores that elected to participate in the Bike Week Master Plan.
 There are some new additions to the street.
 The owners of the Pallet Pub have added a brewery to their operation.
-The former Tombstone building has been painted a vivid blue, and the owners just went in front of the Beachside Redevelopment Board as the first step in getting a Planned Development (PD) agreement that will allow them to operate a tattoo parlor and art gallery inside.
-They are also requesting that the PD include permission to stage outdoor art and music in the paved parcel next to the store.
-That could set an interesting precedent, as merchants are currently required to obtain a license for each separate event.
+The former Tombstone building has been painted a vivid blue, and the owners were just approved for a Planned Development (PD) agreement that will allow them to operate a tattoo parlor and art gallery inside.
+They also requested that the PD include permission to stage outdoor art and music in the paved parcel next to the store.
+That prompted a discussion about allowing similar agreements for other businesses on Main Street, as merchants are currently required to obtain a license for each separate event.

 Update April 2019